Hiking and camping are two activities researchers and professionals suggest are beneficial, whether you are an outdoor

 32. The day’s campers lodged totaled over 587 million, averaging 14.5 days for each camper.

-33. Campers increased 72% of those people who camped three or more times per year.
+33. Campers increased by 72% of those people who camped three or more times per year.

-34. A research study shows 56% of Millennials go camping.
+34. A research study shows that 56% of Millennials go camping.
 It is common for Generation X and Baby Boomer campers.

 35. About 34% of Americans are passionate and love camping as an outdoor activity.

-36. A camping statistics report estimated 77 million American households comprise a family member or roommate who enjoys camping.
+36. A camping statistics report estimated that 77 million American households comprise a family member or roommate who enjoys camping.

 37. 64% of households go on camping trips at least three to five times annually.

 38. In 2018, four million families went camping for the first time as an outdoor activity.

 39. During the same year, 64% of those families were non-white and went on camping trips.

 40. In Canada, one million families enjoyed camping as an adventurous get-a-away.